ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

     # this record is NOT at the APEX of the domain example.com.
     something.example.com.
 IN   A   192.0.2.1

-Random Token: a random value that uniquely identifies the DNS domain verification challenge.
+Random Token: a random value that uniquely identifies the DNS domain control validation challenge.

 # Recommendations

 ## TXT Record

-The RECOMMENDED method of doing DNS-based domain verification uses DNS TXT records.
+The RECOMMENDED method of doing DNS-based domain control validation uses DNS TXT records.
 The provider constructs the validation domain name by prepending a provider-relevant prefix followed by "-challenge" to the domain name being validated (e.g. "\_foo-challenge.example.com").

 The RDATA of the TXT resource record MUST contain a unique token identifying the challenge constructed as the output of the following: